We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • Group decisions have the advantage of the group's wider field of experience.

-• Research shows that employees are more likely to support and use programs in which they have had input.
+• Research shows that employees are more likely to support and use programs they have had input in.

-• Employees encouraged to contribute their ideas, and those ideas are taken seriously are more satisfied and productive on the job.
+• Employees who are encouraged to contribute their ideas, and whose ideas are taken seriously, are more satisfied and productive on the job.

 • Owners and managers have a solid grasp of the company’s overall operations.
-On the other hand, line workers probably have a more detailed knowledge of each operation and task at your worksite.
+However, line workers likely have a more detailed knowledge of each operation and task at your worksite.

 Perceptions Drive Reality

-Many reasons might explain why both managers and employees have no interest in a safety committee.
-What drives that lack of interest?
+Many reasons might explain why both managers and employees lack interest in a safety committee.
+What drives this lack of interest?

 Perceptions that might cause a lack of interest in the safety committee include: